8 Types of Herons in Wisconsin

 Cattle Egrets roam far north in winter, searching for reliable food sources.

-Still, they can be found in open fields throughout the state year-round if availability allows access to regular resources or if humans actively feed them.
+Still, they can be found in open fields throughout the state year-round if access to regular resources is available or if humans actively feed them.

-They will also hunt along newly flooded waterways and regularly visit farm ponds when food availability is scarce due to temperatures becoming too low for insect activity during extremely cold periods.
+They will also hunt along newly flooded waterways and regularly visit farm ponds when food availability is scarce, as temperatures become too low for insect activity during extremely cold periods.

 These types of herons in Wisconsin are also known to roost in large groups, usually involving more than 100 individuals who could explain their continued presence all year round, even in remote rural areas, despite fluctuations in available habitat types caused by seasonal changes.